Recommendations & Conclusions

 Others argue that it may be having little to no effect in practice.
 Medical Justice and Bail for Immigration Detainees submit that, in the context of applications before the High Court for release of detainees, “the Home Secretary often does not rely on section 12 and that when she does …

-Government response.
-The government defends Section 12 of the Illegal Migration Act 2023, stating it provides a clear and compliant legislative framework for detention decisions and is appropriately a matter for the Home Secretary, implicitly rejecting the argument that it should be …
+The government defends Section 12 of the Illegal Migration Act 2023, stating it provides a clear and compliant legislative framework for detention decisions and is appropriately a matter for the Home Secretary, implicitly rejecting the argument that it should be repealed due to causing legal …

 Ministry of Justice